-This page provides you with instructions on how to extract data from Heroku and load it into Azure SQL Data Warehouse.
+This page provides you with instructions on how to extract data from Heroku and load it into Azure Synapse.
 (If this manual process sounds onerous, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)

 What is Heroku?

 Heroku is a cloud platform that lets companies build, deploy, monitor, and scale apps.

 Azure Synapse (formerly Azure SQL Data Warehouse) is a cloud-based petabyte-scale columnar database service with controls to manage compute and storage resources independently.
 It offers encryption of data at rest and dynamic data masking to mask sensitive data on the fly, and it integrates with Azure Active Directory.
 It can replicate to read-only databases in different geographic regions for load balancing and fault tolerance.

 Getting data out of Heroku